Gakin/Sort-Implementations/README.md

 # Sort-Implementations
-This repository will have multiple implementations of some famous sorting algorithms.
+This repository will have multiple implementations of some famous sorting algorithms in JAVA & Python.